Lopeznil/Projects/Profitability Insights and Delivery Risk Prediction in E-Commerce/README.md

   - Removed uninformative columns and verified data types for consistency.

 ## Assumptions and Caveats
+- No External Disruptions
   - The analysis assumes no major disruptions (e.g., COVID, strikes, weather) that could drastically skew shipping or profitability behavior unless explicitly modeled.
+- Bias in Data Coverage
   - Dataset is limited to certain Customer geographies (USA, Puerto Rico), insights may not generalize across the business.
+- Product Category Granularity
   - Some product categories may be too broad or too narrow, which can skew aggregate profitability insights.